 Closing the door to the classic version also meant bidding adieu to finding duplicate listings and filtering out low-quality comments.

-Use Google+ with your verified Google My Business to boost your Local SEO efforts.
+Use your verified Google My Business to boost local SEO services.

 When the MapMaker was done away with, many people thought that reviewing the edits made to the business listing will become an option they can no longer explore.
 However, local SEO professionals have an alternative in the form of the Google Maps app.

-This collided with ‘Check the Facts’ feature on the Desktop for Local Guides.
+This collided with the ‘Check the Facts’ feature on the Desktop for Local Guides.

-Actionable Tip: Because Google also lets others edit the details of your business and is still working on sending notifications, you have to take some precautionary steps.
+Actionable Tip: Because Google also lets others edit the details of your business, and are still working on sending notifications, you’ll have to take some precautionary steps.
 This includes acting immediately once you get the email notification from them to accept any edit, which you don’t remember making in the recent past.

-Bonus: Removal of Pending Edits for a Listing’s Status from Showing up on Google Maps app
+Bonus: Removal of Pending Edits for a Listing’s Status from Showing up on the Google Maps app

 Google also removes pending edits for the listings’ status.
-This means that even if someone reports a business as spam, there’s nothing to worry till the edit actually gets published.
+This means that even if someone reports business as spam, there’s nothing to worry about until the edit actually gets published.

-- Snack Pack Rolls Out to More Industries in USA
+Snack Pack Rolls Out to More Industries in the USA

 Actionable Tip: There’s no single tip that can help you out with the snack pack update.
 Follow these pointers to get sorted: